-And as we noted in our July 31st 'Liquidity Bifurcation' research note (regarding the asset class psychology divergence), it is essential businesses take up the additional central bank liquidity infusions for investment and hiring.
-That this is not happening under the COVID-19 pandemic pressures is very obvious in "...the 'Velocity' of the US Monetary Base (https://bit.ly/2XeMQ6W our marked-up version on StLouisFed.org data with graph by DavidPaulLaipple.)"
+As revisited again on Wednesday (from and early-August research note), demand-pull inflation necessary to reflect a stronger economy is not happening now under the COVID-19 pandemic pressures.
+This is very obvious in the severe implosion of "...the 'Velocity' of the US Monetary Base (https://bit.ly/2XeMQ6W our marked-up version on StLouisFed.org data with graph by DavidPaulLaipple.)"